fluent/fluent-bit-docs/development/wasm-input-plugins.md

 # WASM Input Plugins

 Fluent Bit currently supports integration of wasm plugins built as wasm/wasi objects for input and filter plugins only.
 The interface for the WASM filter plugins is currently under development but is functional.

 ## Prerequisites

-### For Build fluent-bit

-For only execution of WASM input and filter plugins, there is no additional requirement.
+### Building Fluent Bit

+There are no additional requirements to execute WASM plugins.

 ### For Build WASM programs